-Agonist and antagonist are words in English that are self-explanatory though sometimes they can be confusing as their meanings are similar.
+Difference between agonist and antagonist is easy to remember as they are the opposite of each other.
+Agonist and antagonist are words in English that are self-explanatory though sometimes they can be confusing as their spelling are a little similar.
 If there are many supporters of an issue or a cause and one person opposes them, he is labeled as an antagonist.
 Agonist is a word that is used more in terms of drugs, and in pharmacology.
 It is defined as a drug that combines with receptors in the body, to initiate the action of the drug.
 In fact, agonist and antagonist are pairs that play a big role in the chemistry inside the human body and in pharmacology where drugs are made to work against ailments.
 Let us take a closer look at the features of agonist and antagonist to understand their differences.

 What is the difference between Agonist and Antagonist?